juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 The little girl collapsed as the thought of her imminent demise registered within her mind.
 There could only be one - it would either be the gigantic woman with black mist adorning her form, or her measly self - and the odds did not seem to be in her favour.

+As the white woman dissipated, the giantess grew bigger and stronger and wore a satisfied expression of immense elation, #Its amazing how quickly one can turn a healing salve into a poison capable of irreparable grief.
+One must know their enemy before waging a war - what this wretch has gifted me with her death will ensure that the retribution that I will bring to this world will be unchalleneged and unopposed.#

+"Y-You can't do this-"

+#I can.
+And I will,# the woman reaffirmed with a maddened glare. #The world will feel my righteous fury.
+I took everything from me!
+And it should be prepared to lose everything in turn.
+But first-#

+The body had finally disappeared, absorbed completely by the giantess.
+The woman stood up from her crouch and approached the little girl with lithe steps.

+#The one that caused me the greatest grief stands before me.
+You will die now.#

-At that moment, the area between the girl and the feasting giant rippled.
+At that moment, the area between the girl giant rippled.
 From nothingness, a personal, circular portal materialised.
 Through it, a person familiar to the little girl stepped out.
 Just as it came, the portal disappeared after replenishing the number of live persons within the area back to three.

 "Jean," Mister Larks greeted the little girl with unparalleled surety.